reillydonovan/ButterflyHouse/README.md

 - **Priority Selection**:
   - Low-energy butterflies prefer flowers with high nectar value
   - Butterflies without pollen seek flowers to collect from
-  - Butterflies with pollen seek other flowers to deposit on
+  - Butterflies with pollen seek other flowers to deposit on (especially when near death for life extension)

 **Visual Effects During Flower Landing**:
 - Flower petals open/close animation